 1. Look for recommendations from friends and family.
 If possible, see jobs that they worked.
 If you know they renovated your neighbor’s kitchen ask to see it and check out details in their work to see if you like it or not.
 Ask if they finished the project on time, if they are clean and organized.
 How is their crew?
 Are they respectful of the space they work in?
 The more you know about how they work from someone who has already worked with them the better.

 2. Choose a contractor that has experience in the type of work you are looking for.
 If the contractor did a great job installing a new floor on your neighbor’s home, this doesn’t mean that they have the expertise to renovate your kitchen or install new tiles on your bathroom.
 Make sure you ask if they have done the type of work you are asking for and to see pictures of it if possible.
+An experienced contractor will also ensure the workplace is kept safe to ensure his workers' well-being and prevent any construction accidents.

 3. Make sure they are licensed contractors in your state.
 General contractors and subcontractors should be licensed in the state where they operate.
 Ask the contractor if they are licensed and to see a copy of their license as well as that of subcontractors that may work on the job as well.
 Hiring an unlicensed contractor can make it harder to hold them liable for any bad or unfinished work.